livejs/dotjs2016/script.md

 ## NERDDISCO

+* Experiment with ND and collaborate with other people
+*

+* My passion is music too.
+But instead of using Game Boys, I use the browser.

 * When I was 10 my parents gave me a drum set for my birthday and I loved to play it every day. (pic of me playing drums)
 * 10 years later I had to sell it to finance my information science studies and that made me very sad
 * After leaving the university, I was still sad, so I got a cat and named him Kazzo.
 He loves to talk with me at night and at some point he told me: